bvegetabile/ccber/README.md

 `ccber`: an `R` Package for the Estimation of Behavioral Entropy Rate - Developed for the Conte Center @ UCI
 ============================================================================================================

-See reference: *Early Life Exposure to Unpredictable Maternal Sensory Signals Influences Cognitive Development: A Cross-Species Approach* Elysia Davis, Stephanie Stour, Jenny Molet, Brian Vegetabile, Laura Glynn, Curt Sandman, Kevin Heins, Hal Stern, and Tallie Baram: To appear in the Proceedings of the National Academy of Sciences
+See reference: Davis, E.P., Stout, S.A., Molet, J., Vegetabile, B., Glynn, L.M., Sandman, C.A., Heins, K., Stern, H., Baram, T.Z. (in press). **Exposure to unpredictable maternal sensory signals influences cognitive development across-species**. *Proceedings of the National Academy of Sciences*.

 Installing `ccber`
 ------------------